TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 Except as provided above, MyOffers will not provide your personal information to any third party without your prior consent. however, under certain circumstances the force of law may require the provision of information to the legal authorities.
 In order to maintain the integrity of its website and safeguard the interests of its subscribers MyOffers will comply with any such legally binding request.

-Managing your personal information
+Managing your Personal Information

 The data you provide to MyOffers will be held as you have provided it.
 You may at any time amend or update your data by visiting MyOffers at http://www.myoffers.co.uk/account.aspx, login and click on 'My Account'.
 There you will find the Personal Information panel where you can amend or update your details.

 You are entitled to see the information held about you and you may ask us to make any necessary changes to ensure that it is accurate and kept up to date.
 If you wish to do this, please contact us.

-We are entitled by law to charge a maximum fee of £10 to meet our costs in providing you with details of the information we hold about you.
+We are entitled by law to charge a maximum fee of Â£10 to meet our costs in providing you with details of the information we hold about you.

-De-registration and un-subscribing from emails
+De-registration and Un-subscribing from Emails

 You may at any time deregister from MyOffers by visiting http://www.myoffers.co.uk/account.aspx, and selecting the de-register button located within My Account.
 The consequences of deregistration are that your account details will be placed in a suppression file and you will not receive any further email communications from MyOffers.

-There is information on how you can un-subscribe at the bottom of every email that MyOffers send out either on behalf of MyOffers or its clients and sponsors.
+There is information on how you can un-subscribe at the bottom of every email that MyOffers sends out...

 Each email that MyOffers sends contains the following information: